magento/merchdocs/src/catalog/product-create-simple.md

 title: Simple Product
 ---

 One of the keys to harnessing the power of product types is learning when to use a simple, standalone product.
-A simple product can be sold individually, or as part of a grouped, configurable, or bundle product.
-A simple product with custom options is sometimes referred to as a composite product.
+A simple product can be sold individually or as part of a grouped, configurable, or bundle product.
+A simple product with custom options is sometimes referred to as a _composite product_.

-The following instructions take you through the process of creating a simple product using a [product template]({% link stores/attribute-sets.md %}), required fields, and basic settings.
-Each required field is marked with a red asterisk (*).
-When you finish the basics, you can complete the [advanced settings]({% link catalog/settings-advanced.md %}) and [other settings]({% link catalog/settings-other.md %}) as needed.
+The following instructions demonstrate the process of creating a simple product using a [product template]({% link stores/attribute-sets.md %}), required fields, and basic settings.
+Each required field is marked with a red asterisk (`*`).
+When you finish the basics, you can complete the [advanced settings]({% link catalog/settings-advanced.md %}) and [other settings]({% link catalog/settings-other.md %}), as needed.

 ![]({% link images/images/product-simple.png %}){: .zoom}
 _Simple Product_